markosluga/kolla-fountain/README.md

 ## An easy way to deploy OpenStack with kolla.

 * Install Ubuntu 20.04.3 on one or more nodes.
 * Create a user called kolla - you can use the [user-kolla.sh](https://github.com/markosluga/kolla-fountain/blob/main/user-kolla.sh) script if you like.
-If you are going to use any other user other than kolla please change line 4 in [all-in-one](https://github.com/markosluga/kolla-fountain/blob/main/home/kolla/all-in-one) and swap
-`ansible_user=kolla` with your username
+If you are going to use any other user other than kolla for deployment please change the [all-in-one](https://github.com/markosluga/kolla-fountain/blob/main/home/kolla/all-in-one)  or [multinode](https://github.com/markosluga/kolla-fountain/home/kolla/multinode) file and swap `ansible_user=kolla` with your username
 * Log in as user kolla.
 Now you can also delete the default ubuntu user (for security) with the following command:

 `sudo deluser --remove-home ubuntu`